The door knocker sounded, echoing through the stairwell to the upstairs rooms of the house.

-“Shall I show you around?” asked Bergil, and Beregond looked at his son, rather proud that the lad had not only noticed the awkwardness of the situation, but also stepped so adroitly into the breach now.
+“Shall I show you around?” asked Bergil, and Beregond looked at his son, rather proud that the lad had not only noticed the awkwardness of the moment, but also stepped so adroitly into the breach now.

 “Please do,” seized Pippin the opportunity, undoubtedly relieved as well by the chance to steer clear off the topic.
 “If it is all right with you, Beregond.”

-“Whyever not?
+“Why ever not?
 I would be curious to know if my humble abode greatly differs from that of the ‘Ernil i Pheriannath’.”

 Now laughing, Pippin retorted, “Two differences I have already spotted: The front door is not round, and the knob is on the side rather than in the middle.”
-He paused, than said, deadpan, “Well, that – and the ceilings are much higher.”
+He paused, then said, deadpan, “Well, that – and the ceilings are much higher.”